Island and Tower

 It feels alive and calls out a challenge to the sky.

-And I find myself here on the platform, a thousand feet above the waves.
+There’s a light wind as my body chases my awareness, and I find myself here on the platform, a thousand feet above the waves.

 My breath comes and goes calmly, easily in this beautiful place.